What makes a Gorilla Tracking Safari Expensive?

 The local communities used to be able to access the forests for firewood to gather things they needed to sustain themselves, including hunting antelopes for meat.
 The Batwa, the original people of the forest, became conservation refugees, and they have benefited from gorilla tourism and are allowed to return to the woods, guiding tourists.

 Community support includes building much-needed community infrastructure and educating people about the value of gorillas.
-Funds are also used to pay for crop damage from gorillas raids into the gardens of those living near the parks.
+Funds are also used to pay for crop damage from gorillas raids into the gardens of those near the parks.

 Why is a Gorilla Tracking Safari So Expensive?